git-token/documentation/evaluating_projects_with_gittoken.md

 Initial Coin Offerings, ICOs, token, commodity, security, or paid API key offerings, really whatever you want to call them, have become a massive global phenomenon.
 According to many in the blockchain community we are at peak ICO, with plenty of projects raising over 7 figures for little more than a whitepaper and over $1.8 billion in total funds raised.
 However, amidst the chaos, there are some teams are keeping focused and designing protocols that will fundamentally transform how value is generated, tracked, and transferred in the 21st century.

 So how can we make sure that the teams being funded amidst the ICO hype are those building the future and not those building their bank accounts?
-To get started let's look at how the current process works.
+Let's explore a few options.

-## The Process for Evaluating ICOs Today
+## Conducting Proper Due Diligence on ICOs

 The ecosystem around ICOs has evolved significantly over the past two years, with an ever increasing list of ICO news and research outlets emerging.
-But at its core the process for evaluating ICOs involves looking at the same three metrics any early-stage investor looks at: team, product, and market
+But at its core the process for evaluating ICOs involves looking at the same three metrics any early-stage investor looks at: team, product, and market.

 ### Team